bevans/node-boilerplate/README.md

 7. Authentecation built in
 8. Ready for unit tests

-###Possible Future Additions:

-1. Google Ananlytics tie in to all pages
+###Todos:

+1. Cleanup HTML5 Boilerplate and css includes to not be so intrusive
-2. HTML5 Boilerplate
+2. Documentation generator
-3. ...
+3. Basic redis implementation (a cache would be a good starting point)
+4. ..